frank26080115/bucket/README.md

 ![](doc/pics/pic_bottom_lego_plates.jpg)

-I think this whole project draws about under 1A during actual file transfer using USB flash drives, but a bit over 1A when I use a USB-C NVMe SSD.
+I think this whole project draws about under 1A during actual file transfer using USB flash drives, but a bit over 1A when I use a USB-C SSD.
 Roughly 4 to 5 hours of battery life.

 Alternative Implementation
 ----